 Thus, the ingredients in a fragrance blend are protected from the normal ingredient declaration requirement under the Fair Packaging and Labeling Act (FPLA).
 (2) In fact, the FDA is not charged with regulating labeling at all—only with overseeing the chemicals that go into the products.
 (3)

-Fragrance free products cannot contain any artificial fragrances or fragrance masking ingredients.
+Fragrance-free products cannot contain any artificial fragrances or fragrance masking ingredients.
 (4) However, they may contain ingredients that impart or mask a fragrance, and they may contain ingredients listed by IFRA as fragrance ingredients if the manufacturer claims they were included for a purpose other than fragrance.
 (5) And unscrupulous companies get around this through sneaky labelling practices.

-Sneaky Labeling of Harmful Fragrance Chemicals One example of this practice is including the very carcinogenic phthalates as a fixative, thus bypassing the need to admit there are synthetic fragrances in the product or to list phthalate as an ingredient.
+One example of the sneaky labelling of harmful fragrance chemicals includes using the carcinogenic phthalate as a “fixative,” thus bypassing the need to admit there are synthetic fragrances in the product or to list phthalate as an ingredient.
 (6)

 Unscented products do not elicit any discernible scent; however, this in no (technical) way means that it does not have synthetic fragrance ingredients.
 (7) In fact, a product labeled “unscented” usually has at least one synthetic fragrance added to mask the unpleasant odors of the active ingredients, surfactants, or cleansers.